Police Misconduct Records and Files on Brenham Officers

 Brenham Police officers had to retake a class on the U.S. Constitution

-The Brenham Police Department recently held a mandatory training session on the U.S. Constitution for all officers after internal assessments determined that some members lacked sufficient understanding of constitutional principles.
+The Brenham Police Department recently held a mandatory training session on the U.S. Constitution for all officers following internal assessments that found some officers lacked a sufficient understanding of constitutional principles.

-According to the department, the initiative underscores their commitment to upholding constitutional protections—such as due process, search and seizure rules, free speech and assembly rights—while conducting law-enforcement activities.
+According to the department, the initiative underscores its commitment to upholding constitutional protections—such as due process, search-and-seizure rules, and free speech and assembly rights—while conducting law-enforcement activities.
 The training aims to reduce risks of civil rights violations and enhance public trust.

 The City of Brenham Faces Federal Civil Rights Lawsuit